WIND-D/TexAR/README.md

 - Object scanning and detection is optimized for objects small enough to fit on a tabletop.
 - An object to be detected must have the same shape as the scanned reference object.
 Rigid objects work better for detection than soft bodies or items that bend, twist, fold, or otherwise change shape.
 - Detection works best when the lighting conditions for the real-world object to be detected are similar to those in which the original object was scanned.
 Consistent indoor lighting works best.
-- High-quality object scanning requires peak device performance.
-Reference objects scanned with a recent, high-performance iOS device work well for detection on all ARKit-supported devices.

 [31]:https://developer.apple.com/documentation/arkit/arworldtrackingconfiguration
 [32]:https://developer.apple.com/documentation/arkit/arsession